- Hits: 198

 On her Middle East trip, she expounded on President Bush’s religious beliefs, a move University of Chicago professor Robert Pape, author of Dying to Win: The Strategic Logic of Suicide Terrorism, believes is dangerous.
 Such talk, Pape says, reinforces Osama bin Laden’s message.

-“What she should have done was rebutted Bin Laden’s rhetoric,” he told the Washington Report.
+“What she should have done was rebutted Bin Laden’s rhetoric,” he told the Washington Report on Middle East Affairs,.
 “But she doesn’t seem to be aware of his rhetoric.
 Bin Laden’s core mobilization appeal for recruits is the crusader image he presents of the U.S. Bin Laden talks of the U.S. as a religious crusader, using force to transform Muslim societies according to the Christian agenda.
 The last thing you should do is suggest that you are motivated by religion or appear to be willing to impose Western values on Muslims.

 “When she was asked ”˜why does Bush talk about God?’”
 Pape noted, “she answered, ”˜we are people of faith.’
 But what is being heard is that ”˜we are people of the Crusades.’
 She reinforces the image of the Bush administration as a crusader.
 When she emphasized that the U.S. administration is deeply religious, Bin Laden was probably smiling.”